hlucey/third-party/cis1-docs-marketing.md

 ## Before you begin
 {: #prereqs}

-Make sure you completed the [getting started tutorial](/docs/third-party/index.html), and you're approved to deliver an integrated billing service.
+Make sure that you completed the [getting started tutorial](/docs/third-party/index.html), and you're approved to deliver an integrated billing service.

 ## Create your getting started documentation
 {: #docs}

-To deliver an integrated billing service, you are required to provide gettng started documentation that describes how users get started with using your service in the context of {{site.data.keyword.Bluemix_notm}}.
+To deliver an integrated billing service, you're required to provide getting started documentation that describes how users get started with using your service in the context of {{site.data.keyword.Bluemix_notm}}.
 You can work on this task in parallel while you develop your service.

 1. Log in to the [Provider Workbench](https://www.ibm.com/marketplace/workbench/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").
 2. From the Provider Workbench dashboard, click **Tasks** on your offering tile.